 Properties of Beryl

-Beryl is a mineral composed of beryllium aluminum cyclosilicate, with the chemical formula Be3Al2Si6O18 .
-It is a relatively rare and precious gemstone, and it comes in a variety of colors, each with its own gemstone name.
-The most well-known varieties of beryl include:
+Beryl is a mineral composed of beryllium aluminum cyclosilicate, with the chemical formula Be3Al2Si6O18.
+It is a relatively rare and precious gemstone that occurs in a variety of colors, each associated with a specific gemstone name.

 The following table provides a comprehensive list of beryl properties in both SI and US customary/Imperial units at normal temperature and pressure (NTP).